mcraiha/CommonSecrets/SPECIFICATIONS.md

 ### Notes (secret)

-Can contain multiple note entries which are in following format:
+Can contain multiple note secret entries which are in following format:

 &nbsp;

 #### Key identifier

-Base64 encoded UTF-8 string, is used to pair one KDF entry to this note
+Base64 encoded UTF-8 string, is used to pair one KDF entry to this note secret

 #### Algorithm